At this time, Miami-Dade County is monitoring Hurricane Matthew.

 We have also taken a proactive approach to improving mobility and transportation throughout our County.
 Our new unified Transportation and Public Works Department will lead the charge to give our community the clean, safe, reliable, accessible and convenient transportation system we need.
 Our challenges will not be solved overnight, but we have already had early successes.
 These successes include the Metrorail Express to and from downtown; our cleaner fleet of buses and trains; and the improved synchronization of traffic signals on some of our major corridors, which have improved traffic flow.

 During my entire career in public service, whether as County Mayor, Miami City Manager or City of Miami Fire Chief, public safety has always been my top priority.
 To enhance the work of our Miami-Dade County Police Department and build more confidence between our community and our officers, my budget for fiscal year 2015-2016 includes the hiring of 125 police officers and the deployment of 1,000 body-worn cameras for our officers.
 We also continue to expand our vehicle fleet and modernize our Real-Time Crime Center.
 Youth violence is also a key concern of mine, and the safety of every child, of every resident in this community, is our responsibility.
 We must work together—law enforcement and the community—to put a stop to the violence.

 I have been a public servant for more than 40 years and I have never been more excited to serve this community.
 That is why this administration will continue to put service to our residents above all else.
 That is my promise to you.
-Together, your government, our residents and the private sector will continue to transform Miami-Dade County into a world-class community.
+Together—your government, our residents and the private sector—will continue to transform Miami-Dade County into a world-class community.

 Carlos A. Gimenez